 No school concurrency information has been provided as the development potential of this site falls below the minimum number of new residential lots that would require a formal review.

-The parcel is connected to City of Cocoa water and on-site septic.
+The parcel is connected to City of Cocoa water.
+The parcel is not connected to sanitary sewer.

 Environmental Constraints